|

 Centreline shifts

-4% shorter ends (on average)
+4% shorter ends (approx.)

-Loop Back lacing looks best on shoes with thick, round shoelaces, especially light colored laces on dark colored shoes.
+• Loop Back lacing looks best on shoes with thick, round shoelaces, especially light colored laces on dark colored shoes.
+These accentuate the fact that the laces loop back on themselves rather than simply crossing over each other.

-Half & Half Lacing, the result is a different color on each side of the shoe.
-Note that the division doesn't
+• When combined with Half & Half Lacing, the result is a different color on each side of the shoe.
+Note that the division doesn't have to run neatly down the middle of the shoe.
+It can instead be run at an angle, as demonstrated in the 6th photo below.

 Loop Back Lacing Gallery

-Grey Alifes with Loop Back Lacing
+Grey Alifes with Loop Back Lacing.

 Hover over any photo to view details